rowinf/rowinf.github.io/content/posts/ancestor-project/index.md

 ## What is Ancestry Project (The Animus)

+This post details Ancestry Project (The Animus) that uses Google's Gemini tools to create an interactive choose-your-own adventure that you can run as one of your own ancestors.

 Part fiction, part genealogy, part emotional technology — Ancestry Project is metamodernism in code.

-This post details Ancestry Project (The Animus) that uses Google's Gemini tools to create an interactive choose-your-own adventure that you can run as one of your own ancestors.
+It was inspired by a machine from the game series Assassin's Creed called The Animus that decodes memories in your DNA to provide an immersive virtual reality experience as one of your ancestors.
+In the game, you do this to solve present-day mysteries.

 Github Link: